Best Things to do in Bogotá Colombia

 Photo by Travelhapp, Biking down towards the city from Patios (Via la Calera)

-20. Take day trips from Bogotá
+21. Unique day trips from Bogotá

 The first thing to consider when planning a day trip from Bogotá is whether you prefer a warm or cold climate.
 What a privileged choice, isn’t it?
 Depending on whether you descend or ascend, you will encounter either Tierra Caliente or Tierra Fría.
 There is an incredible array of cultural and natural destinations within a maximum 3-hour reach from Bogotá.

-Bogota Safety and Solo Travel Tips
+Bogotá Safety & Solo Travel Tips

-Is Bogota safe to travel?
+Is Bogota safe to visit?
 Bogota is a huge city and safety levels may change depending on where in the city you are exactly and when.
-It’s good idea to always move consciously in public (no daydreaming) and trust your gut feeling.
-Have a look at our Colombia Safety Tips and Solo Travel Guide for additional advice.
+Check out my guide to nice and safe areas to stay and recommended hotels and hostels

-Best Time To Visit Bogotá: Climate and Weather
+Best Time To Visit Bogotá

 Bogota’s climate is characterized by its altitude (around 2,600 meters / 8,500 feet) and its closeness to the equator.
 The weather in Bogotá oscillates all year round somewhere between spring and autumn with average temperatures of around 18-20 °C (64-68 °F) during the day, and 9-14 °C after sunset.
 The driest months are typically December to February, and July to September.